victorSawe/-csc323_ml_toolkit_group_11/bp/README.md

 Backward Propagation in Python.
-This has been coded from scratch.
-Intended for the CSC 323 Machine Learning course at the University of Nairobi.
+###### Intended for the CSC 323 Machine Learning course at the University of Nairobi.